William-AU/PFCompanion/README.md

 ```

 ### The Service Context ###
 Some scene features might require access to services as found in `application.services`.
 This currently includes methods to render text based on the users color choice, as well as information about the terminal, importantly, these things are used by some Builders.
-All of these services are found in the `application.storage.services.ServiceContext` class.
+All of these services are found in the `application.services.sceneServices.SceneServiceContext` class.

 If you need access to these classes, implement either of the following `Scene` methods:
 ```java